-I. Functional and Access Needs
+I. Access and Functional Needs

-Functional and access needs describes populations who may require specialized help during emergencies.
+Access and Functional needs describes populations who may require specialized help during emergencies.
 These populations can include seniors aged 65 and older, populations with a disability (physical or mental), non-English speakers, and people who live in close quarters (college dorms, nursing homes or prisons).
 The Tulsa Health Department’s (THD) plans include providing assistance to these populations during a public health response.
 Inclusive of these plans are maps identifying known locations of these specialized populations based on the US Census.

 II.
 Mass Fatality

-The Mass Fatality Plan identifies the role the Tulsa Health Department (THD) would play in a mass fatality incident, which is described as more deaths than the current system is able to handle.
-The lead organization for a mass fatality incident is the local medical examiner and THD would offer whatever resources it had available to assist in the response.
+The Mass Fatality Plan identifies the support role the Tulsa Health Department (THD) would play in a mass fatality incident, which is described as more deaths than the current system is able to handle.
+The lead organization for a mass fatality incident is the state medical examiner and THD would offer whatever resources it had available to assist in the response.

 III.
 Shelter Support